fatimah48/EMRA_Educational-Robot-/README.md

 ## Painting

-The Painting activity provides seven colouring templates.
-The child selects a crayon and colours different regions of the picture.
+The Painting activity provides seven coloring templates.
+The child selects a crayon and colors different regions of the picture.
 A reference image is available for guidance and can be shown or hidden during the activity.

 The templates include a rainbow, number, duck, turtle, elephant, house, and